F O R M L A B

 Japan Ministry of Education and Culture (Monbusho) Scholar in Asian Art, Japan

 In China he is visiting faculty in modern and contemporary art history at The School of Art, Renmin University of China (RUC), Beijing and visiting faculty on the Peking University Creative Industries Summer Program, Beijing.
 As US Department of State sponsored Research Fellow on Higher Education he is building models for inter-university cooperation between the US and Asia.
 A contemporary visual artist, he is founder of FormLAB, an interdisciplinary model for intercultural artistic cooperation and exhibits in museums and galleries in Asia, Europe and the Americas.
-He is 2019 US Department of State Art and Technology Network Arts Incubator Artist for Sri Lanka.
+He is 2019 US Department of State Art and Technology Network Arts Incubator Artist.

 He serves on the Editorial Board for ProjectAnywhere, a peer-reviewed journal on site-specific art (University of Melbourne, Australia) and the International Committee for the College Arts Association, New York.
 He has published in Art in America, Flash Art, Springer and recently to four books: Going Beyond: Art as Adventure [peer-reviewed] (Cambridge Scholars, UK, 2017); ProjectAnywhere V.1 [peer-reviewed] (Parsons New School, New York, 2016); Catalogue for Draw at Inside Out Art Museum, Beijing (Inside Out Art Museum and The Leroy Neiman Foundation, New York, 2016) and contributes an upcoming book on contemporary art teaching and dialogues with leading university arts programs (Critical Practices, New York).